|This is an unofficial version.

 C.C.S.M. c.
 A40

 The Department of Agriculture and Resource Development Act

 |Table of Contents||Bilingual (PDF)|

 In this Act

 "department" means the Department of Agriculture and Resource Development; (« ministère »)

 "minister" means the Minister of Agriculture and Resource Development. (« ministre »)

-2 There shall be a department of the Government of Manitoba called "the Department of Agriculture, Food and Rural Development", over which the Minister of Agriculture, Food and Rural Development for the time being, appointed by the Lieutenant Governor in Council under the great seal of the province, shall preside.
+There shall be a department of the Government of Manitoba called "the Department of Agriculture and Resource Development", over which the Minister of Agriculture and Resource Development for the time being, appointed by the Lieutenant Governor in Council under the great seal of the province, shall preside.

 A deputy minister and such other officers and employees as may be required to carry on the affairs of the department may be appointed or employed as provided in The Civil Service Act.